 Fifteen years ago their love of neon, diners, and roadside attractions led Susan and Paul to take their honeymoon trip with the Society for Commercial Archeology; they have remained enthusiastic members since.
-They live in Malden with their pet bears (or cat), Twirp.
+They live in Malden with their pet bears cat, Twirp.

-A sixth-grader, Matty recently was awarded his Blue Belt in Karate, performed a piano recital at the Winchester Community Music School, played violin at the Medford All City Spring Strings Concert and attends weekly 3-hour language class at the N.E.
-Korean School so he can better speak to his grandparents.
+A sixth-grader, Matty recently was awarded his Blue Belt in Karate, performed a piano recital at the Winchester Community Music School and played violin at the Medford All City Spring Strings Concert, He attends a weekly 3-hour language class at the N.E.
+Korean School, so he can better speak to his grandparents.

 Lorraine is a singer, a potter, and an aspiring museum professional.
 She enjoys fuzzy things, improv harmonies, and conversational tangents.
 As an advocate for social justice without the energy to actually be helpful, she frequently engages in passionate arguments with her friends in which nobody is actually disagreeing with anyone else.
 Lorraine is also a fan of many forms of media, and collects trivia about her favorite movies, webcomics, and actors.